isomerpages/nlb-exhibitions/index.md

       alt: A photo of a video wall from the News Gallery
       button: Enter the Virtual News Gallery
 image: /images/isomer-logo.svg
-notification: The Albatross File Exhibition is open on Sun 9 Aug 2026
+notification: THE ALBATROSS FILE EXHIBITION IS OPEN ON SUN 9 AUG 2026
 ---